-Father’s Day is a special day to recognise and celebrate the role fathers play in our life.
-Whether it is your Dad, step-dad, foster dad or just a special father figure who has helped you along the way, Father’s Day is your chance to say ‘Thank You’.
+Father’s Day in New Zealand is a special day to recognise and celebrate the role fathers play in our life.
+Whether it’s your Dad, step-Dad, foster Dad or just a special father figure who has helped you along the way, Father’s Day NZ is your chance to say ‘Thank You’.

 How did Father’s Day start?